SystemsApproach/5G/intro.rst

 (both servers and white-box switches), horizontally scalable *microservices* (also referred to as *cloud native*), and *Software-Defined Networks (SDN)*.
-It is also helpful to have an appreciation for how cloud software is developed, tested, deployed and operated, including practices like *DevOps* and *Continuous Integration / Continuous Deployment (CI/CD)*.
+It is also helpful to have an appreciation for how cloud software is developed, tested, deployed, and operated, including practices like *DevOps* and *Continuous Integration / Continuous Deployment (CI/CD)*.